Marsh Family: Parody songs based on American politics

 On 22 March 2025, the family uploaded "I Put Up Tariffs," based on "I Shot the Sheriff" by Bob Marley and the Wailers.
 The Marshes admit of their hectic production schedule, "Amidst the sorting and practicing, unfortunately no one noticed Tom was not visible in the shot.
 So you've been spared his groove, though we dropped in a couple of post-cut shots to show you where he was."
 The song discusses Trump's penchant for slapping tariffs on friendly trading partners in his first 100 days in the White House.
 The Marsh family say they wanted "to tell the story of Donald Trump's favourite toys: tariffs, which he has already taken action on, and promised to do much more as he shakes up the world order, starting with upsetting his nearest neighbours.
 The consensus is that the tariffs didn't do what he claimed they would in his first term, and that they are now actively threatening stock prices, confidence, capital expenditure, trade flows, and all out economic war with old and new blocs retaliating.
 It's a scene we've seen before, hence the reference to the "Smoot-Hawley" act of 1930 which raised tariffs on 20,000 US imports and helped prompt a global downturn and deepen the Great Depression."

 On 25 March 2025, they posted "You Were Not Supposed to Message It Through," to the music of the Bee Gees' "I've Gotta Get a Message to You," about the United States government group chat leak, a political scandal also known as "Signalgate."
 The song references chat members Mike Waltz, Tulsi Gabbard, and Pete Hegseth.

+Other songs

+In January 2024, the Marsh family released "They Should Be Cleared, Though", based on "Holding Out for a Hero" by Bonnie Tyler, expressing solidarity with the victims of the Post Office Horizon scandal following the release of the television drama Mr Bates vs The Post Office.

+In December 2024, they released "Legal Case That’s Like No Other", based on Paul Simon's 1975 hit "50 Ways to Leave Your Lover", which they intended to express solidarity with Gisèle Pelicot following the conviction of her husband and fifty other men.
+Following criticism of the tastelessness of the song, they removed the song from online platforms, stating: "The message we intended from the song - commending Gisèle Pelicot’s remarkable resilience and bravery in waiving anonymity, and utterly condemning those convicted - was not getting across".